Novel Phenomics NASH In Vitro Assay Presented by InSphero AG and PharmaNest Inc at 2021 Society of Toxicology Meeting

 Introduction of key technology to accelerate NASH drug discovery by combining 3D disease models and automated AI-based fibrosis quantification

-PRINCETON, N.J., March 29, 2021 /PRNewswire/ -- During the 2021 Society of Toxicology (SOT) Annual Meeting, researchers from Swiss-based InSphero AG and from US-based PharmaNest Inc have presented a novel key technology to help drug developers in their search for therapeutics against non-alcoholic steatohepatitis (NASH).
+PRINCETON, New Jersey, March 29, 2021 /PRNewswire/ -- During the 2021 Society of Toxicology (SOT) Annual Meeting, researchers from Swiss-based InSphero AG and from US-based PharmaNest Inc have presented a novel key technology to help drug developers in their search for therapeutics against non-alcoholic steatohepatitis (NASH).

 While industry and academia search for safe and efficacious drugs against the disease globally, progress has been delayed by limitations related to reliable early human efficacy testing of drug candidates invitro.
 It is especially difficult to reliably quantify the onset and progression of fibrosis, the critical hallmark of the disease which leads to end-stage liver cirrhosis.
 To provide a scalable, robust and biologically relevant discovery platform, PharmaNest and InSphero have teamed up to combine their expertise in tissue engineering, disease modelling and artificial-intelligence-based quantitative image analysis.
 This game-changing preclinical discovery platform enables scalable human-based drug efficacy assessment, screening, combinatorial testing, as well as the study of complex NASH pathophysiology.